Bill Bailey (activist): Career and activism

+After World War II, Bailey returned to working as a marine electrician but was blacklisted as a communist and unable to continue sailing after the Korean War broke out.
 He was expelled from the MFOW during the McCarthy era, and briefly edited The Black Gang News before moving to longshore work.

-Bailey later lived in the San Francisco Bay Area.
+After talking to Louis Goldblatt, Bailey found work in longshoring first in Eureka, California, and later in San Francisco.
+He later became the vice president of ILWU, local 10.

+Bailey left the Communist Party around 1956 due to a growing culture of paranoia caused by the Red Scare.
+He remained active in the labor movement and left-wing politics.

-Personal and death
+Later life and death

+Bailey retired in 1975.
 On February 27, 1995, he died of a long-lasting pulmonary condition caused by asbestos exposure during his work as a seaman.

-Works
+Works and features

-His autobiography, The Kid from Hoboken, was written with Lynn Damme and published in San Francisco by Circus Lithographic Prepress in 1993.
-Its full text is available online.
+Bailey's autobiography, The Kid from Hoboken, was written with Lynn Damme and published in San Francisco by Circus Lithographic Prepress in 1993.
+The full text is available online.

+Bailey was interviewed in 1981 by sociologist Howard Kimeldorf for his book Reds or Rackets?.
+The full interview is available on the Internet Archive.

-Bill Bailey was featured in the film documentaries Seeing Red (1983) and The Good Fight: The Abraham Lincoln Brigade in the Spanish Civil War (1984).
+Bailey was featured in the film documentaries Seeing Red (1983) and The Good Fight: The Abraham Lincoln Brigade in the Spanish Civil War (1984).

 Bailey's story is told in "The Agitator: William Bailey and the First American Uprising against Nazism" by Peter Duffy (PublicAffairs, March 2019).